 106 Marlborough was not listed in the 1907 Blue Book.

 On December 19, 1906, 105 Marlborough was purchased from Eliza Goodwin’s estate by Emily Augusta (Eustis) Jeffries, the widow of Dr. John Amory Jeffries, a physician.
-She had lived at 413 Beacon during the previous season.
-She also maintained a home in Readville.
+She lived at 413 Beacon during the 1906-1907 winter season and then moved to 105 Marlborough for the next season.
+She also maintained a home in Readville/Milton.

 Emily Jeffries continued to live at 105 Marlborough during the 1910-1911 winter season, but by the 1911-1912 season, she was living elsewhere and 105 Marlborough was the home of Sarah Ann Williams (Merry) Bradley, the widow of Richards Bradley.
 She also maintained a home in Brattleboro.
 She continued to live at 105 Marlborough until her death in December of 1914.